 Anna plays other instruments including 5-string Banjo, Voice, Tambourin à Cordes and Flabuta (a three holed flute from the Béarn), and loves to combine and explore the ways that traditions compliment each other but also strongly distinguish themselves.

-Anna is currently creating the upcoming fourth Rheingans Sisters album, which will be released in October 2020, on the label Bendigedig (ARC Music), and preparing for a new collaborative project based entirely on her compositions, so watch this space!
+Anna is currently touring the fourth Rheingans Sisters album Receiver, which was released in October 2020 on the label Bendigedig (ARC Music), and preparing for a new project based entirely on her compositions, so watch this space!